 Since Spotify began including podcasts on their platform, podcast listening has booomed there.
 With changes to their app to highlight podcasts, you can expect they will continue to be an important player in podcasting.
 Podbean and most podcast hosting companies developed partnerships with them, meaning you can submit your podcast directly through your hosting company.

 If you submitted via your podcast hosting company, you will typically get some Spotify stats in your hosting dashboard.

-Podbean was selected to be part of Spotify’s passthrough program, which means your content is fed to Spotify via your RSS feed much like most podcatchers.
+Podbean was selected to be part of Spotify’s passthrough program, which means your content is fed to them via your RSS feed much like most podcatchers.
 This offers a few benefits to podcasters, including Spotify statistics being measured and displayed in the same fashion as other downloads.
 Here’s more on viewing your Spotify Statistics in Podbean.